 - Discuss likely outcomes of surgery and any risks or potential complications

 It’s very important to understand all aspects of your procedure.
 It’s natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
-Don’t be shy about discussing these feelings with your cosmetic surgeon.
+Don’t be shy about discussing these feelings with your body contouring surgeon surgeon.

 In preparing for surgery, you may be instructed as follows: